reg-support/reg-dev-guide/theme_config/README.md

     - `Toggle` - a simple toggle switch.
 Returns a value of True or False.
     - `File` - Works much like image.
 Allows a user to upload a file to IER.
 Returns a partial URL `/ier/content/b75e9e4d70814234b5eddb09358d7267.pdf`.
     - `Markdown` - Allows you to add Markdown in the admin.
 Returns markdown.
 Don't forget to use the `markdown` pipe! `{{ theme.settings.markdown | markdown }}`
     - `Dropdown` - Allows you to add a dropdown menu to the theme configuration settings.
-Value is a plain string but requires a little extra setup in the Theme.Cofig.
+Value is a plain string but requires a little extra setup in the Theme.Config.

       ```
       <add name="dropdown" title="Dropdown" type="Options" default="yep">
         <option title="Yep" value="yep" />
         <option title="Nope" value="nope" />
       </add>
       ```

   + `default` (optional) - as the name suggests, this will be the default value of the custom setting; it can be omitted altogether if no default value is needed.

 ##### Grouping